Variable-geometry turbocharger: History

 The rotating-vane VGT was first developed under Garrett and patented in 1953.

-One of the first production cars to use these turbochargers was the 1988 Honda Legend; it used a water-cooled VGT installed on its 2.0-litre V6 engine.
+Nissan was one of the first to use an early variable-area turbocharger system on the VG20ET "Jet Turbo".
+Their 1985 Cedric/Gloria announcement described a production passenger-car engine with a "variable nozzle turbo", and Nissan's related patent described a "variable capacity turbine" using a pivotal tongue or throttling member to vary the turbine throat area.
+This differed mechanically, but produced similar results as Honda's 1988 C20AT "Wing Turbo", which used fixed and movable guide wings around the turbine, with the movable wings varied according to operating conditions to control exhaust velocity and boost pressure.

 The limited-production 1989 Shelby CSX-VNT, with only 500 examples produced, was equipped with a 2.2-litre Chrysler K engine with a Garrett turbo called the VNT-25 (because it used the same compressor and shaft as the fixed-geometry Garrett T-25).